-2 2.1 Practices related to supplier development
+Practices related to supplier development

-3 The term supplier development was first used as early as 1966 (i.e., Leenders 1966) to refer to 4 manufacturers' efforts to increase viable suppliers and improve the subsequent supplier 5 performance.
-Such an effort was triggered by the "Buy Canadian" policy in the early 1960s, 6 during a time when many Canadian suppliers had poor quality.
-Poor supplier quality 7 compounded with the weak Canadian dollar (against US dollar) at that time render "...the 8 buyer's responsibility...not to select, but to create a satisfactory source" and as such, a 9 "purchaser does not select supplier development as an appropriate technique or tool; it is the only 10 course left, apart from in-plant manufacture" (Leenders, 1966, p.
-54).
-Since then, supply chain management researchers have discussed supplier development process (Hahn et al., 1990; 11 Hartley and Choi, 1996; Krause et al., 1998), practices (Krause et al., 1998; Reed and Walsh, 12 2002; Wagner, 2006), factors preceding buyers investment in supplier development programs 13 (Krause, 1999), and results of supplier development programs and from which identifying 14 successful factors (Krause and Ellram, 1997a, 1997b) and barriers (Lascelles and Dale, 1989).
-15 16 Strategic oriented supplier development involves those practices in which a buying firm takes an active role and dedicates physical and human resources directly to a specific supplier with the 17 goal of increasing supplier performance to better meet the buying firm's needs.
-Exemplary 18 19 practices include but not limited to providing formal evaluation, supplier site visits, feedback, and supplier training (Krause, 1997; Krause et al., 2000).
-20
+The term supplier development was first used as early as 1966 (i.e., Leenders 1966) to refer to manufacturers' efforts to increase viable suppliers and improve the subsequent supplier performance.
+Such an effort was triggered by the "Buy Canadian" policy in the early 1960s, during a time when many Canadian suppliers had poor quality.
+Poor supplier quality compounded with the weak Canadian dollar (against the U.S. dollar) at that time render "... the buyer's responsibility... not to select, but to create a satisfactory source" and as such, a "purchaser does not select supplier development as an appropriate technique or tool; it is the only course left, apart from in-plant manufacture" (Leenders 1966, 54).
+Since then, supply chain management researchers have discussed supplier development process (Hahn et al. 1990; Hartley and Choi 1996; Krause et al. 1998), practices (Krause et al. 1998; Reed and Walsh 2002; Wagner 2006), factors preceding buyer's investment in supplier development programs (Krause 1999), and results of supplier development programs and from which identifying successful factors (Krause and Ellram 1997a,b) and barriers (Lascelles and Dale 1989).
+Strategicoriented supplier development involves those practices in which a buying firm takes an active role and dedicates physical and human resources directly to a specific supplier with the goal of increasing supplier performance to better meet the buying firm's needs.
+Exemplary practices include, but not limited to, providing formal evaluation, supplier site visits, feedback, and supplier training (Krause 1997; Krause et al. 2000).

 Table 1 summarizes exemplary work on supplier development.
-We highlight some 21 22 observations from Table 1.
-First, previous studies largely focus on the effectiveness of supplier 23 development by examining relationships between supplier development practices and business performance (Wagner, 2011), supplier performance (Modi and Mabert, 2007), and buyer 24 25 performance (Krause et al., 2000).
+We highlight some observations from Table 1.
+First, previous studies largely focus on the effectiveness of supplier development by examining relationships between supplier development practices and business performance (Wagner 2011), supplier performance (Modi and Mabert 2007), and buyer performance (Krause et al. 2000).
 Very few studies discuss how to enhance the extent of efficiency with which a firm utilizes those practices to achieve ideal supplier performance.
-26 27 Second, in terms of methodology evolutions, early works are conceptual in nature and much of them built on case studies; empirical studies became more dominant as time progresses, and 28 29 survey appears to be the most commonly adopted approach for data collection.
-Besides the 30 content novelty (efficiency in this study vs. effectiveness in the extant literature), our stochastic frontier approach adds another novelty to the stream of supplier development literature.
-The 31

-1 third observation pertains to the studied contexts and subsequent generalizability.
-As

-2 aforementioned, the term supplier development was first coined by Leenders (1966) for studying

-3 Canadian manufacturers.
-With this genesis, the first wave of studies are North American

-4 dominant (particularly auto industry related) with sporadic attention from Asia (e.g., Humphreys

-5 et al., 2004) and finally, there was a systematic interest from Europe, notably by Wagner (2011,

-6 2010, 2006) who collected data from Germany, Switzerland, and Australia and published a series

-7 of studies on this subject of matters.
-The data used in this study encompass responses from 11

-8 countries across three continents, so the findings of this study can improve generalizability.
+Second, in terms of methodology evolutions, early works are conceptual in nature and much of them built on case studies; empirical studies became more dominant as time progresses, and survey appears to be the most commonly adopted approach for data collection.
+Besides the content novelty (efficiency in this study vs. effectiveness in the extant literature), our stochastic frontier approach adds another novelty to the stream of supplier development literature.
+The third observation pertains to the studied contexts and subsequent generalizability.
+As aforementioned, the term supplier development was first coined by Leenders (1966) for studying Canadian manufacturers.
+With this genesis, the first wave of studies are North American dominant (particularly auto industry related) with sporadic attention from Asia (e.g., Humphreys et al. 2004), and finally, there was a systematic interest from Europe, notably by Wagner (2006, 2010, 2011) who collected data from Germany, Switzerland, and Australia and published a series of studies on this subject of matters.
+The data used in this study encompass responses from 11 countries across three continents, so the findings of this study can improve generalizability.